 I want a whole life policy, my buddy told me it's a great investment.

 Step #3: Select the type of life insurance YOU need.

 Hold 'yer horses partner!
 I'm glad your looking to secure your family's financial future, but I'm not so sure whole life is your best bet.

 You basically have two main categories of life insurance to choose from.
 Whole life falls under the umbrella of Permanent Life Insurance.

 Now while Whole Life is a GREAT product it may not be a fit for your circumstances.

-To be frank, most people don't benefit from holding cash value life insurance.
-I typically reserve this product for those who have estates and disposable income that need somewhere to put their money because they've exhausted other outlets.
+To be frank, most people don't benefit from holding whole life or cash value life insurance.
+I typically recommend this product for those who have estates and disposable income who need somewhere to put their money because they've exhausted other outlets.